Ghanaian Dry Bofrot Recipe

 5. Keep turning the bofrot for even cooking.

-6. Each bofrot can take between 3 to 5 minutes to cook.
+6. Each bofrot can take between three to five minutes to cook.

 7. Once done, take them out of the heat with a strainer skimmer and serve!